Chapter 4

 Passwords and Password Managers

-Passwords are what protect our accounts, devices, and our secrets.
-We need to take all actions to keep them safe, secure, and accessible to ourselves.
+Passwords are what protect our accounts, devices, and secrets.
+We need to take all actions to keep them safe, secure, and accessible only to ourselves.
 Trying to remember a hard password is a bad idea, and I've already explained why.
-If you use a single password for everything, no matter its complexity, and a data breach containing your account happens, then all your other accounts are accessible using that leaked password.
-And if you try remembering different passwords for every website, you will forget them all.
+If you use a single password for everything, no matter its complexity, if a data breach containing your account happens, then all your other accounts are accessible using that leaked password.
+And if you try remembering different passwords for every website, you will likely forget them all.
 Humans aren't that good at memorizing random passwords, especially if you don't recall them often.

 Choosing a Secure Master Password

 These passphrases are called Diceware Passphrases.
-An example of a Diceware passphrase is: Batboy Wielder Defective Squire Facial Reptilian Monologue Avatar.
+An example of a Diceware passphrase is: Batboy Wielder Defective Squire Facial Reptilian Monologue Avatar

 XKCD's password strength meme